Carbide saw: Plate saws

 In 1963, Ingersoll Milling Machine Co.
 Rockford, Illinois developed a saw which cut plates made of high-strength carbon steel using carbide saw blades.
 The horizontal ways were mounted on a beam above the plate.

 Later, the company Oliver Machinery Co. of Detroit, Michigan developed a plate saw where the gearbox slid underneath the plate on a machine bed and cut the plate from below.

 Railroad rail saws

 In 1973, Metalcut developed the first carbide rail saw which was later produced by other companies including Wagner.

 In 1997, AME developed an economical rail saw under the brand name AMSAW 300-R, which is still widely used throughout the U.S.

-In 1999, AME built a special model of a carbide saw for mitercutting railroad rails for frogs and switches.
+In 1999, AME built a special model of a carbide saw for miter-cutting railroad rails for frogs and switches.

 In 2011, AME develops a special model which is integrated as a double saw in a railroad car and used for repair work of railroad tracks in the USA.
 It replaced abrasive saws which had been used before.
 These abrasive saws were guilty of causing forest fires due to the hot chips and sparks.
 Consequently, these hazardous machines were replaced with AMSAW cold saws.